 42 offers a program with a world class curriculum that challenges students with complex projects.
 The program starts with the fundamentals of coding and allows you to specialize in certain topics once you progress through the curriculum.
 Each problem is unique and it requires you to think outside of the box, with other talented and motivated peers.
 Everyone, coder or not, can find a rewarding path within 42.

 Yes.
 The beginning of your studies are a continuation of the Selection Pool, so it is much better for you to continue the learning process.
 Also, if you know you might not be able to enroll in the school right after the Selection Pool, it would be fair to leave the spot from someone who is eager to start.

 Because we emphasize the power of peer-to-peer learning, it is highly recommended that students complete their studies at 42.
 It is possible to do some research or experiments remotely from your personal computer, but you won’t have access to the school’s resources.
-If you have concerns about moving to Yerevan to study at 42, we will help you with your accommodations.

 Yes.
 42 Yerevan will be open 7 days a week, 24 hours a day, leaving students free to choose the schedule that works best for them.
 However, our experience with students from other 42 centers who juggle work, 42, or other outside courses is that it can be quite difficult.
 In order to succeed at 42, you will need to spend a large part of your time at school.
 As a result, the combination is a bit too much and therefore, we do not recommend it.